 1 Publication Information

-The journal BiD: textos universitaris de biblioteconomia i documentació (BiD) publishes original research papers, review articles and reports on all areas of basic and applied research in archive studies and library and information science.
+The journal BiD: textos universitaris de biblioteconomia i documentació (BiD) publishes original research papers, review articles and reports on all areas of basic and applied research in archive studies and library and information science and Communication.

 The working language of the journal is Catalan, although manuscripts may also be submitted in Spanish and in other languages.
 Manuscripts submitted in English, French, German, Italian and Portuguese will be published in the original language accompanied by a translation into Catalan, when possible.
 To facilitate BiD's production process, when the authors of these submissions are native Catalan- or Spanish-speakers, they will be asked to provide the Catalan or Spanish translation themselves.
 Manuscripts submitted in English may use British or American spelling and terminology but should follow either variant consistently.
 When the writer is not a native English speaker, the language in the text may be revised in-house.